 When will position offers be sent out?

-Can I still apply if I plan to study abroad in the Spring semester?
+Can I still apply if I plan to study abroad in the Spring 2020 semester?

-It is preferred that you commit to a full academic year as an RA, however.
-If you are hired for the RA position and are later accepted into a study abroad program, you would not be an RA for that period of time.
-If you hope to return to the position for the semester following your study abroad experience, you will need to work with the RA Selection Chair to discuss availability, qualifications and the hiring process.
+It is preferred that you commit to a full academic year in our positions.
+If you are hired for a Residential Life Student Staff position and are later accepted into a study abroad program, you would not be working for our office during that period of time.
+If you hope to return to the position for the semester following your study abroad experience, you will need to work with the Residential Life Student Staff Selection Chair to discuss availability, qualifications and the hiring process.

 I have never lived on campus/currently am a commuter student, can I still apply?

-Yes, as long you have attended Pace University and completed two full academic semesters by date of employment (Fall 2018)
+Yes, as long you have attended Pace University and completed two full academic semesters by date of employment (Fall 2021).